Rishikesh-991/scalable-ecommerce-microservices/docs/architecture/overview.md

 3. Product metadata is returned from MongoDB-backed APIs.
 4. User adds an item to cart.
 5. Cart service persists/updates cart state (Redis-oriented flow).
-6. Optional events are published to RabbitMQ for decoupled consumers.
+6. Optional asynchronous events can be published to RabbitMQ as event-driven features are enabled.

 ### 2.2 Cross-service communication model

 - **Synchronous:** HTTP API calls from frontend to domain services.
-- **Asynchronous:** RabbitMQ events for workflows that should not block user requests.
+- **Asynchronous (planned/iterative):** RabbitMQ-backed events for workflows that should not block user requests.

 ## 3. Design decisions and trade-offs